Miss Coco Peru

 Miss Coco Peru (born August 27, 1965) is the drag persona of American actor, comedian and drag performer Clinton Leupp, known for her role in the 1999 independent film Trick and for her series of live theater performances.
 Recognizable by her "trademark copper-toned flip hairdo", Peru also starred in Richard Day's Girls Will Be Girls (2003) and was one of six performers featured in the Logo original stand-up comedy series Wisecrack (2005).
 She has also appeared in a number of other supporting and guest-starring roles in film and television.

-For 20 years Peru has starred in various "one-woman shows" across the US and other countries, and hosted LGBT events.
-Since 2005 Peru has appeared in the "Conversations with Coco" series in which she "interviews and celebrates the lives and careers of the LGBT community's favorite icons."
+For 30 years, Peru has starred in various "one-woman shows" across the US and other countries, and hosted LGBT events.
+Since 2005, Peru has appeared in the "Conversations with Coco" series in which she "interviews and celebrates the lives and careers of the LGBT community's favorite icons."
 Peru's guests have included Bea Arthur, Liza Minnelli, Lesley Ann Warren, Karen Black, Lily Tomlin and Jane Fonda.

 Early life and the creation of Coco

-Leupp is a native of City Island, New York.
-He is a 1983 graduate of Cardinal Spellman High School and studied theatre at Adelphi University.
+Leupp was born in City Island, New York.
+He was raised Catholic and attended the Catholic Cardinal Spellman High School.
+He studied theatre at Adelphi University.
 Calling himself "a gay guy who was never going to be passing for straight", he said that he had just started college when homophobic slurs were directed at him.
 "Here we go again, I thought; I was so used to it, in high school.
 But by the end of those four years, I had become very popular, by just being myself, and being relatable."